-The LCDC functions to promote the diverse works of the Limestone College community and to encourage a free exchange of scholarly and academic information on the Limestone campus and beyond, potentially enabling both inter-disciplinary and inter-institutional collaborations for faculty, staff and students.
-As an Open Access (OA) platform, selected Works in the various Collections in LCDC are accessible to the public and searchable by various online search engines.
-The LCDC is managed by the Limestone College library and administered by the library with input from Limestone College faculty.
+The LUDC functions to promote the diverse works of the Limestone University community and to encourage a free exchange of scholarly and academic information on the Limestone campus and beyond, potentially enabling both inter-disciplinary and inter-institutional collaborations for faculty, staff and students.
+As an Open Access (OA) platform, selected Works in the various Collections in LUDC are accessible to the public and searchable by various online search engines.
+The LUDC is managed by the Limestone University library and administered by the library with input from Limestone University faculty.

 The Student Works Collection represents the scholarly, research and creative works of Limestone undergraduate and graduate students including conference papers, poster sessions, presentations, studio art, creative writing, oral history, student publications (such as the Candleabra) and any other student works that have been approved by their professors (see Submission and License Agreement).